 Overview of Current Projects

 Corpus Approaches to Health(care) Communication: Our newly funded research programme will extend the facilitative and transformative power of corpus methods to the study of health (care) communication.
 We are currently working on lived experiences of psychosis and voice-hearing, and on representations of obesity in the news, English language assessment and training for healthcare professionals and patients’ feedback on NHS cancer services.

 The British National Corpus (2014): The British National Corpus 2014 is a major project led by Lancaster University to create a 100 million word corpus (a large collection of ‘real life’ language) of modern-day British English.

-Spoken Learner Corpus (SLC) Project: This project is a collaboration between CASS and Trinity College London, a major international exam board.
+Trinity Lancaster Corpus (TLC): This project is a collaboration between CASS and Trinity College London, a major international exam board.
 The aim of the project is to create a large corpus of learner (and examiner) speech which will be used in a wide range of research contexts including Second Language Acquisition, language testing, L2 pedagogy and material development etc.

 British National Corpus: SDA: This ESRC-funded project will focus on secondary data analysis (SDA) of the spoken part of the British National Corpus (BNC).